ropensci/PFW/README.md

 Have feedback?
 Please submit any bugs, typos, or improvements you find as an [issue](https://github.com/Visorbearer/PFW/issues) or by submitting a pull request!
 Your insights help improve `PFW`.

-Please note that the PFW project is released with a [Contributor Code of Conduct](https://Visorbearer.github.io/PFW/CODE_OF_CONDUCT.html).
+Please note that `PFW` is released with a [Contributor Code of Conduct](https://Visorbearer.github.io/PFW/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Acknowledgements